When additive manufacturing goes from prototyping to production

-Additive manufacturing is still seen today as a technology reserved for the production of prototypes for engineering teams.
-And yet, for several years now, 3D printing, in its many forms, has been able to meet the demands of manufacturers and enable them to move from prototyping to series production.
+Today, additive manufacturing is still seen as a technology reserved for the production of prototypes for engineering teams.
+And yet, for some years now, 3D printing, in its many forms, has been responding to demand from manufacturers, enabling them to move from prototyping to series production.

 From prototyping to series production in the marine environment

-Axis and ALSEAMAR have collaborated on the SEAEXPLORER, an autonomous underwater drone to study waters up to 1000 meters deep.
-The nose of the device as well as its tail were 3D printed with vacuum casting technology.
+Axis and ALSEAMAR have collaborated on the SEAEXPLORER, an autonomous underwater drone for studying waters up to 1,000 meters deep.
+The nose and tail were 3D printed using vacuum casting technology.
 The challenge is to produce watertight parts that can withstand the pressure at such depths.

-This challenge was successful because ALSEAMAR now orders parts for its production equipment according to customer requests.
-The speed of implementation and its attractive costs make additive manufacturing an interesting alternative to traditional machining methods.
+A successful challenge, since ALSEAMAR now orders parts for its production machines according to customer requests.
+Fast implementation and attractive costs make additive manufacturing an attractive alternative to traditional machining methods.

 If you too are still hesitating to order your series productions, contact our experts to define your project together.